nicholasob7/Visualize-Covid-Data/te-waka-app/WrittenAssessment/JournalDays.md

 * Resolved to reschedule instructor call until I had tried a few things in svelte or React.
 * Wrote Journal Days and parts of Report md files and uploaded them to student repo.

+# Week 6 Tuesday 2/07/22

+* Removed syncfusion components and worked with a new tutorial.
+* Using react, react-routerDOM, chart.js, react-chartjs-2 and sass managed to get some charts displaying on route pages without styling.